Command Line Options¶

 - --fast-cbf, --no-fast-cbf¶

 Short circuit analysis if a prediction is found that does not set the coded block flag (aka: no residual was encoded).
-It prevents the encoder from perhaps finding other predictions that also have no residual but require less signaling bits.
+It prevents the encoder from perhaps finding other predictions that also have no residual but require less signaling bits or have less distortion.
 Only applicable for RD levels 5 and 6.
 Default disabled

 - --weightp, -w, --no-weightp¶